Donald Who? Centuries after this era's headlines are forgotten, 2016 will be remembered as the year we discovered our 'Planet B'.

 This setup gives the planet the appearance of an eyeball.
 Permanently staring into the sun.

 The concept of an Eyeball Earth was kicked off by the discovery in 2010 of Gliese 581g, in the Goldilocks zone of its parent star, a red dwarf.
 Scientists speculated this planet type, occurring around red dwarfs, would be the likeliest candidate for life to evolve on.

 A year on Proxima b only lasts 11.2 Earth days.
-That's how long it takes to revolve around our nearest star Proxima Centauri, a red dwarf about one-seventh the diameter of the sun, and one-eighth the mass.
+That's how long the planet takes to revolve around its sun - our nearest star Proxima Centauri, a red dwarf about one-seventh the diameter of our sun, and one-eighth the mass.
 The planet's distance from its sun is only 7.5 million km, or 1/20th of the Earth's orbit around the sun.
 So our Planet B could very well be an Eyeball Earth.

 But will we really have to get there to be sure?
 Some scientists hope that the James Webb Space Telescope, to be launched in 2018, will be able to deliver some answers.
 Whether it is in fact tidally locked with its sun, for example.
 And, crucially, whether it has an atmosphere.
 If so, life is possible – in that 'ring of habitability', between the planet's hot and cold halves, their extremes mitigated by the atmosphere's redistribution of heat.
 Without an atmosphere, Proxima b might be a lifeless rock after all.